ISSA Nutritionist Study Guide

 Arginine

-This is a nonessential amino acid that has a vital role in the stimulation for the release of GH and insulin-like growth factor.
+This nonessential amino acid is vital in stimulating the release of GH and insulin-like growth factors.

 Asparagine